jackpal/jackpal.github.io/_posts/2008-09-30-Next_gen_video_console_speculation_suggests_we_aim_low.md

 ---
 date: 2008-09-30 17:01
 tags: game consoles, Playstation 4, Xbox 4, Wii 2
+title: Next gen video console speculation suggests we aim low
 ---

-# Next gen video console speculation suggests we aim low

 The next generation of video game consoles should start in 2011.
 (Give or take a year).
 It takes about three years to develop a video game console, so work